KnowageLabs/Knowage-Documentation/functionalities-guide/MetaWeb/ka_dev_metaweb.rst

     Physical Model Tab.

 The “hambuger-like” icon lets the user to update the Physical Model at any time.
-Referring to :numref:`updtphisicalmdl1`, selecting the “Update Physical Model” option the user can refresh the model metadata.
-As shown in :numref:`updtphisicalmdl2`, the interface shows if tables have been added or deleted to the datasource and lets the user to add tables to the Physical Model.
+Referring to the figure below, selecting the “Update Physical Model” option the user can refresh the model metadata.

 .. _updtphisicalmdl1:
 .. figure:: media/image302a.png

     Update the physical model.

+As shown below, the interface shows if tables have been added or deleted to the datasource and lets the user to add tables to the Physical Model.

 .. _updtphisicalmdl2:
 .. figure:: media/image30607.png